Username Password

 That mission has translated into team, individual and academic success.

 On the court, Tennessee is back among the elite tennis programs.
 The 2010 and 2011 seasons were nothing short of historic for the Vols, as the team captured back-to-back SEC regular-season titles for the first time in program history and made a run to the NCAA title match in 2010.
+After starting with a nearly brand-new roster in 2012, the Vols returned to the top 10 in 2013 and reached the NCAA quarterfinals for the ninth time in program history and third time in the last four years.

 When it comes to schoolwork, the Vols have been successful there too.
 The last four years, UT has been named an ITA All-Academic Team with a cumulative grade point average above 3.2.
-A team-record four Vols were named ITA Scholar-Athletes in 2012, each of them posting a year-long GPA above 3.5.
+A team-record five Vols were named ITA Scholar-Athletes in 2012, each of them posting a year-long GPA above 3.5.

 Winterbotham was named the 10th coach in Tennessee tennis history on Oct.
 24, 2006.
 He and Woodruff joined forces when Tennessee was ranked No. 50 nationally, but the Vols have quickly vaulted up the charts since then.
 Tennessee ended 2010 at No. 2 and has finished the last five seasons in the top 25.